zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)

   > **NOTE: When using Azure Bastion, the desktop background image is not visible.
-Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _ArcBox-Client_ with Azure Bastion.**
+Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _HCIBox-Client_ with Azure Bastion.**

 #### Connect using just-in-time access (JIT)